 Helping today’s women entrepreneurs find financing are the many women who came before them.
 As an increasing number of successful businesswomen become investors, they’re taking other women entrepreneurs under their wing.
 “Women are very good at building sustainable businesses if they have access to financing and get to compete on a level playing field,” says Koplovitz.

 When looking to more traditional sources of venture capital funding, women entrepreneurs can often face misperceptions about why they’ve started a business in the first place, according to the Beyond the Bucks report.
-Stephanie Kaplan Lewis, co-founder and CEO of Her Campus Media, experienced this first hand.
-"We are women running a female-focused, female-at-its-core, company,” she said.
-“In the beginning, some people thought that it was kind of fluffy and weren't sure if it was just a fun side project, as opposed the real, viable, sustainable, profitable business it is."
+Stephanie Kaplan Lewis, co-founder and CEO of Her Campus Media, experienced this firsthand.
+"We are women running a female-focused, female-at-its-core, company,” she says.
+“In the beginning, some people thought that it was kind of fluffy and weren't sure if it was just a fun side project, as opposed to the real, viable, sustainable, profitable business it is."

 The report found that women entrepreneurs developed strategies to overcome those misperceptions.
 Those who focused on creating products and services for women have an added advantage—their own experiences and insights.
-Because women have significant purchasing power, “the women’s market presents enormous potential for business growth,” says the report.
+Because women have significant purchasing power, “the women’s market presents enormous potential for business growth,” the report states.
 What’s more, forming partnerships with other entrepreneurs in women-focused ventures can create numerous cross-market opportunities.